jwinter10581/Portfolio/README.md

-This repository features a collection of projects from my resume.
+This repository features a collection of projects that I have completed.
 Here are a few notes about each:

 Bootstrap-V5\
 This website focuses on HTML/CSS and was constructed using Bootstrap for styling and SASS and my CSS preprocessor.
 It takes the form of a fake company webpage, and shows off some in-depth styling techniques.